 Making your university halls your home is a great way to make sure your first year is a positive experience, so bringing some home comforts with you is a must.
 Whether that’s photographs of friends and family, houseplants, or bunting and posters, having these items will definitely help to brighten up your space.

 Some items that aren’t necessary, but can definitely make your life easier, include: a printer, so you don’t have to buy printer credit or wait for a working printer around the library; a speaker to play your music; a lamp, since the ones provided by halls aren’t always the best; and some soft furnishings, like blankets and cushions, to keep you warm and comfy.

-If you’re heading off to university in London in the Autumn and think you might be fighting for space in your halls dorm, or have sports equipment that just won’t fit, why not consider a storage unit from CitySpace Storage?
+If you’re heading off to university in London in the Autumn and think you might be fighting for space in your halls dorm, or have sports equipment that just won’t fit, why not consider our student self-storage solution in London?
 With two excellent facilities, just a stone’s throw away from the top universities in London, we’re happy to lend a hand if you need more room.